Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To program the PICO, you have to ensure that the PICO is connected to the PC and is in the mode USB Mass Storage Device mode.

-To be in USB mass storage mode, you will have to press the push button and the bootsell button on the PICO.
+To be in USB mass storage mode, you will have to press the push button and the bootsell button (white button) on the PICO.
 After a couple of seconds, you should be in
-USB mass storage mode.

 ```
 !!!!!
 A CORRIGER
 il faut aussi dire aux gens sur quel boutton appuyer... sinon ils vont pas savoir et les bouttons que tu as mis au début ne servenet pas
 ```

-Run the following command :
+To check you are in usb mode, you must run the following command

 ```bash
   lsusb